 You may wish to read an introductory page first.

-The church where St. Mark's body was placed and which was dedicated to him was not the cathedral of Venice, but just the private chapel of the Doge: the cathedral and the bishop's residence were located at S. Pietro di Castello, a relatively modest church at the eastern end of the city.
-In this way Venetian rulers kept at bay the influence of the Church.
-Only in 1806, after the fall of the Republic, St. Mark's became the cathedral and a palace for the bishop was built on its northern side.
+The church where St. Mark's body was placed and which was dedicated to him was not the cathedral of Venice, but just the private chapel of the Doge: the cathedral and the bishop's residence were located in S. Pietro di Castello, a relatively modest church at the eastern end of the city.
+In this way Venetian rulers kept at bay the influence of the Pope and of the Patriarch of Aquileia.
+Only in 1806, after the fall of the Republic, S. Marco became the cathedral and a palace for the bishop was built on its northern side.

 Palazzo Ducale: western fašade: the Doge kneeling before St. Mark's lion

 Although the body of St. Mark was a holy relic of an importance comparable to that of St. Peter, the Venetians did not favour religious fervour about it.
 Rather than focussing on the saint by portraying his life and miracles, the Venetians gave great importance to his symbol, a lion; Egyptian Coptic icons portraying St. Mark's lion do not show the wings which appear in the Venetian iconography.

 The Lion of Venice is portrayed holding a book (a reference to St. Mark's Gospel) bearing the words Pax tibi Marce, Evangelista meus (Peace to you, Mark, my Evangelist): according to tradition, while St. Mark was travelling towards Ravenna, an angel showed him the lagoon of Venice and told him he would be buried there.

 The traditional portrayal of the lion is called andante (walking/on the move): in some circumstances a simpler design was adopted: because in this second pattern the lion's wings resembled crab pincers, the Venetians called it in moleca (in the form of a crab).